samratsen129/AndroidLAnimations/README.md

 a) BasicFragment

-  Several Features have been implemented here
+  Features that have been palyed around with here -

-  i)    Use of Recycler View with Card View ii)   Use of Default Animations for Recycler View Remove/Delete feature iii)  Use of Custom "slide in from left" Animation for the recycler view list when app is started iv)   Use of Swipe to Delete (drag the image to right) for deleting a row
+  i)    Use of Recycler View with Card View

+  ii)   Use of Default Animations for Recycler View Remove/Delete feature

+  iii)  Use of Custom "slide in from left" Animation for the recycler view list when app is started

+  iv)   Use of Swipe to Delete (drag the image to right) for deleting a row

-  v)    Use of Snackbar for validation when a delete is completed vi)   Expand Recycler View with animation when the text is touched vii)  Use of Floating button library for adding a row viii) Use of Ripple Animation library for ripples whenever button, or actionable text is touched xi)   Use of the Reachability library for Reachability feature (from iOS)
+  v)    Use of Snackbar for validation when a delete is completed

+  vi)   Expand Recycler View with animation when the text is touched

+  vii)  Use of Floating button library for adding a row

+  viii) Use of Ripple Animation library for ripples whenever button, or actionable text is touched

+  xi)   Use of the Reachability library for Reachability feature (from iOS)

+  x)    Use of new Toolbar widget and the drawer menu

   Thanks to Android for Material Design

   Special Thanks to ...

-  sakebook for the reachability library - https://github.com/sakebook/Reachability William Mora for the Snackbar library - https://github.com/nispok/snackbar Melnykov Oleksandr for Floating Button library - https://github.com/makovkastar/FloatingActionButton Robin Chutaux for Ripple Animation library -https://github.com/traex/RippleEffect
+  sakebook for the reachability library - https://github.com/sakebook/Reachability

+  William Mora for the Snackbar library - https://github.com/nispok/snackbar

+  Melnykov Oleksandr for Floating Button library - https://github.com/makovkastar/FloatingActionButton

+  Robin Chutaux for Ripple Animation library -https://github.com/traex/RippleEffect

 ------------------------------------------------------------